AutoAct: Automatic Agent Learning from Scratch for QA via Self-Planning: Abstract

 \section{Abstract}

-Language agents have achieved considerable performance on various complex tasks.
+Language agents have achieved considerable performance on various complex question-answering tasks by planning with external tools.
 Despite the incessant exploration in this field, existing language agent systems still struggle with costly, non-reproducible data reliance and face the challenge of compelling a single model for multiple functions.
-To this end, we introduce \textbf{\ours}, an automatic agent learning framework that does not rely on large-scale annotated data and synthetic trajectories from closed-source models (e.g., GPT-4).
+To this end, we introduce \textbf{\ours}, an automatic agent learning framework for QA that does not rely on large-scale annotated data and synthetic planning trajectories from closed-source models (e.g., GPT-4).
 Given limited data with a tool library, \textbf{\ours} first automatically synthesizes planning trajectories without any assistance from humans or strong closed-source models.
 Then, \textbf{\ours} leverages a \textit{division-of-labor} strategy to automatically differentiate based on the target task information and synthesized trajectories, producing a sub-agent group to complete the task.
 We conduct comprehensive experiments with different LLMs, which demonstrates that \textbf{\ours} yields better or parallel performance compared to various strong baselines.
-We even notice that \textbf{\ours}, when using the Llama-2-13b model, can achieve performance comparable to that of the zero-shot GPT-3.5-Turbo agent\footnote{Code will be available at \url{https://github.com/zjunlp/AutoAct}.}.
+Further analysis demonstrates the effectiveness of the \textit{division-of-labor} strategy, with the trajectory quality generated by {\ours} generally outperforming that of others\footnote{Code: \url{https://github.com/zjunlp/AutoAct}.}.